confluentinc/librdkafka/INTRODUCTION.md

 Note: At the time of this writing KIP-360 has not been accepted.

-There are three types of guarantees that the idempotent producer can satisfy:

- * Exactly-once - a message is only written to the log once.
-                  Does NOT cover the exactly-once consumer case.
- * Ordering - a series of messages are written to the log in the order they were produced.
- * Gap-less - a series of messages are written once and in order without risk of skipping messages.
-The sequence of messages may be cut short and fail before all messages are written, but may not fail individual messages in the series.

-The initial Idempotent Producer design set out to satisfy the first two, Exactly-once and Ordering (Gap-less is sort-of implemented with Transactions).
-It is however fairly straight forward to provide the Gap-less guarantee as well, and it might be a good idea to expose that decision to the application through a configuration setting, e.g.:
-`producer.delivery.guarantees=once,ordering,gapless`, which in turn control the error handling mechanisms of the client: when to retry, when to fail, when to trigger fatal errors.
-This provides a 'do what I want' interface to this complex problem space, rather than 'here are the tools to do what you want, good luck'.

-The Java Idempotent Producer's error strategy has lessened its strictness over time, and some of the corner cases are now handled optimistically rather than pesimistically, which might lead to allowing duplicate messages to be produced or message loss(FIXME?) (prior to KIP-360).

-To maintain the idempotent producer guarantees, librdkafka will aim for correctness and chooses a more stringent error strategy which treats unknown unrecoverable state as a fatal error, the details are outlined below and how it differs from the Java producer (as of Apache Kafka 2.0.0).
+The follow sections describe librdkafka's handling of the Idempotent Producer specific errors that may be returned by the broker.

 ##### RD_KAFKA_RESP_ERR_OUT_OF_ORDER_SEQUENCE_NUMBER

-This error is returned by the broker when the sequence number in the ProduceRequest does not match the expected next sequence for the given PID+Epoch+Partition (last BaseSeq + msgcount + 1).
+This error is returned by the broker when the sequence number in the ProduceRequest is larger than the expected next sequence for the given PID+Epoch+Partition (last BaseSeq + msgcount + 1).
 Note: sequence 0 is always accepted.

-If the failed request is the head-of-line (first) in-flight request it indicates desynchronization between the client and broker: the client thinks the sequence number is correct but the broker disagrees.
+If the failed request is the head-of-line (next expected sequence to be acked) it indicates desynchronization between the client and broker: the client thinks the sequence number is correct but the broker disagrees.
 There is no way for the client to recover from this scenario without risking message loss or duplication, and it is not safe for the application to manually retry messages.

-Librdkafka options (FIXME: choose one):
- A - librdkafka will trigger a fatal error and stop producing all partitions.
+A fatal error (`RD_KAFKA_RESP_ERR_OUT_OF_ORDER_SEQUENCE_NUMBER`) is raised.
- B - pause the given partition on behalf of the application, which must
-     resume() it to continue producing after having handled the error.
-     With multiple outstanding requests, or messages in the same failed request, it might not be safe to resume() on the first delivery report with this error, so maybe a new API to acknowledge-error-and-continue messages which internally counts the number of these failures.
-     Or we could propagate this information through the error callback.
- C - rely on `producer.delivery.guarantees` to make the appropriate decision.

-Suggested option: C, it is the most user-friendly while still maintaining
-                  correctness.
+When the request is not head-of-line the previous request failed (for any reason), which means the messages in the current request can be retried after waiting for all outstanding requests for this partition to drain and then reset the Producer ID and start over.

+**Java Producer behaviour**:
-The Java producer will fail the batch, reset the pid, and then continue producing remaining messages.
+Fail the batch, reset the pid, and then continue producing (and retrying sub-sequent) messages.
+This will lead to gaps in the message series.
-This breaks the Gap-free guarantee and risks duplicate and reordered messages if the applicaton retries the failed messages.